yetichain/yeti-docs/docs/introduction.md

 ### Financial Support
 - YETI will set up a special fund to invest, support and incentivize high-potential developers.
 - YETI will launch a variety of developer activities and competitions to discover and fund potential developers.
-- In order to reduce the cost of users on YETI Dapp, the YETI meta transaction function will reduce the gas fee of users holding $BNI in a step-wise manner.
+- In order to reduce the cost of users on YETI Dapp, the YETI transaction function will reduce the gas fee of users holding $YET in a step-wise manner.

 ## Traffic Support
 YETI will strongly support the development of YETI ecosystem: